 - You redirect visitors from multiple different lead gen pages to a main product website

 What are third party cookies and how do they work?

 Now here is the interesting part: how do we make cross-domain conversion work?
 The answer is third party cookies.
 See the following image to understand how it works:

 If you enable third-party cookies option in your test, in addition to storing visitor data (variation shown and conversion goals triggered) in cookies belonging to your domain, VWO will send that data to our servers too.
 Once the data has been sent, our servers set cookies for the domain dev.visualwebsiteoptimizer.com.
 If your test involves another domain, next time your page requests test data, our servers send back visitor data too (because we can access visitor cookies set by our servers).
 In a way, our servers act as proxy between your multiple different domains and hence conversions can be tracked.
 Third-party cookies don’t tend to work smoothly on IE, Safari and Opera.
 However, after crazy amount of research and testing, we made it to work on all major browsers.
 So, this new method of cross-domain tracking should be fairly accurate.

 Note that third-party cookie tracking is disabled by default.
 You need to enable by selecting an option during test creation process.

-We believe that cross-domain tracking is an important milestone in the evolution of Visual Website Optimizer.
+We believe that cross-domain tracking is an important milestone in the evolution of VWO.
 To best of our knowledge, no other A/B or multivariate testing tool provides this functionality out of the box.
 So, if you happen to do a test which uses this new feature, please let us know your feedback on effectiveness and accuracy.